 Selling Art in Galleries – Final Thoughts

-The world has changed since I began trading.
-Traditional galleries are fighting to stay relevant.
-Online sales are soaring but finding your niche is not easy within an online gallery space.
+Traditional galleries are fighting to stay relevant and online sales are soaring, but finding your niche and your audience is not easy within an online gallery space.
+Where once you could be the biggest fish in a local pond, now you are just another online artist.

-You are most likely to succeed by having your own small outlet in a market or fair and selling reproductions of your best work.
+You are most likely to succeed, in my opinion, by selling your own art in markets, or at art fairs, and selling reproductions of your best work.
+That’s the way I worked for over 20 years.

-It’s far better to meet and deal with your customers face to face, cultivate genuine relationships and build a reliable client list.
+It’s far better to meet and deal with your customers face to face, there’s a better chance to cultivate genuine relationships and build a following.
+Make sure every buyer gets your website address and contact information.

 If you found this article useful, you may enjoy these: